Wh0rigin/Wh0rigin/README.md

   * 📚Participated in IoT competitions、intelligent car race competition and maker competitions。
   * 🎬Interested in video editing.
   * 💠Mainly used cpp,py,go and java,Interested in Rust
-  * 🍭Although I don't know front-end now, I want to use it in the future as a habby in my spare time
   * 😇Student Membership of CCF(China Computer Federation)/CAAI(Chinese Association for Artificial Intelligence)
 </details>